Decimal-to-Fraction Converter (DFC)

 Are you hungry now? 😤💢💃 (Crumbling building and such.)
 Indeed, Michelle didn't dance in the music video, the mellancholy was the combination of the jive of the music and lyrics, plus her stare.
 And perhaps her hidden fiery fists.
 "Could you look me in the eye?", indeed. 🙈

-We can try to relisten to Michelle's 2000s exquisiteness, and convert the "happy" to "hungry" in our mind.
+We can try to relisten to Michelle's 2000s exquisiteness, and convert the "happy" to "hungry" in our minds.

 Use DFC as Your Reference